ikluft/LongitudeTZ/docs/cli-notes.md

 ### --version

     lon-tz --version

 prints the program version.

 Processing ends as soon as this is parsed.
 That makes this mutually exclusive of all other options, ignoring any other options provided.

+A shorthand alias '-v' may be used for '--version'.

+### --tzfile

+    lon-tz --tzfile

+generates a timezone database file (see the tzfile(5) Unix manual page for the format) of the LongitudeTZ time zones.
+The text must be sent to the program's standard output.

+This option causes all other options to be ignored, except --version which is higher precedence.